ORP Orkan (G90): Description

-Construction and career
+Construction

 She was built by the Fairfield Shipbuilding and Engineering Company in Govan, Scotland.
 She was originally commissioned into the Royal Navy as HMS Myrmidon and was funded by St Helens as the result of the Warships Week National Savings campaign.

+Service

 She was transferred to the free Polish Navy based in Britain in December 1942.
 Orkan served in the Arctic, In early 1943, the destroyer escorted the convoy JW 53 to Russia, returned with the convoy RA 52 and then operated as convoy escort in the North Atlantic.
 In July 1943, she transferred the body of the Polish Supreme Chief General Władysław Sikorski from Gibraltar to England.

 At 07.05 hours on 8 October 1943, Orkan (under Lt.
-Stanisław Hryniewiecki) was hit by a GNAT homing torpedo from U-378 while escorting the convoy SC 143 and sank within a few minutes.
+Stanisław Hryniewiecki), serving as one of the escorts of the convoy SC 143, was hit by a GNAT homing torpedo from U-378 while escorting the convoy SC 143 and sank within a few minutes.
 One officer and 43 ratings were rescued by HMS Musketeer.

+The sinking of Orkan was the biggest life loss of Polish Navy resulting from a single incident in its entire history.